American Heart Month: foods, drinks, and activities for a healthier heart

 One of the most widely consumed beverages worldwide is also one of the most beneficial for heart health.

-Consumption of caffeinated coffee may reduce signs of blocked arteries.
-Coffee is also linked to a lower risk of heart failure, stroke, and coronary heart disease.
+Consumption of coffee can help support heart health.
 There is also evidence that decaffeinated coffee may, in some respect, have similar benefits as regular coffee.

 Of course, adding sugar and creamers to coffee may mitigate the healthy benefits of drinking a cup of jo so keep it black if possible to reap the most benefits!